 It is our hope that the songs bring you joy and peace in Christ. – Diann Dobbs, Director

-Bells and chimes are ringing at Divine Shepherd Lutheran Church!
+Bells are ringing at Divine Shepherd Lutheran Church!
 Connie Rathert has directed our faithful ringers since 2012 and presently eleven ringers and one very faithful substitute come to share their talents at our weekly practices!
 We practice from 5:30-6:30 every Monday night September – May, and love to praise the Lord with our music.

 We have played chimes for seven years and have just recently been blessed to borrow a set of bells.
 We look forward to ringing them for a worship service in the near future!
 If you love music and would like to join us, please contact Connie!